 FAQ

-Q: How far in advance should I book a wedding LED wall?
-For peak wedding season (May–October in the US; November–March in the Gulf), book a minimum of 8–12 weeks in advance.
-Premium rental companies in major markets are often booked 4–6 months out for Saturday dates.
+How far in advance should I book?
+For peak season (May–October in the US), book 8–12 weeks minimum.
+Premium vendors in major markets are often booked 4–6 months out for Saturday dates.

-Q: Can an LED wall be used outdoors during the day?
-Yes, but you must specify high-brightness panels rated at 5,000+ nits.
+Can an LED wall be used outdoors during the day?
+Yes, but specify panels rated at 5,000+ nits.
 Standard indoor panels (2,000–3,000 nits) wash out in direct sunlight.
-Outdoor panels also require IP65 weatherproofing and typically cost 20–50% more to rent than equivalent indoor units.
+Outdoor panels also require IP65 weatherproofing and cost 20–50% more to rent.

 • 4×6ft wall: ~1.5–2 hours